pingcap/docs-cn/tispark/tispark-user-guide_v1.x.md

 You can download [Apache Spark](https://spark.apache.org/downloads.html)

-For the Standalone mode without Hadoop support, use Spark **2.3.x** and any version of Pre-build with Apache Hadoop 2.x with Hadoop dependencies.
+For the Standalone mode without Hadoop support, use Spark 2.1.x and any version of Pre-build with Apache Hadoop 2.x with Hadoop dependencies.
 If you need to use the Hadoop cluster, please choose the corresponding Hadoop version.
-You can also choose to build from the [source code](https://spark.apache.org/docs/2.3.0/building-spark.html) to match the previous version of the official Hadoop 2.x.
+You can also choose to build from the [source code](https://spark.apache.org/docs/2.1.0/building-spark.html) to match the previous version of the official Hadoop 2.6.
+Please note that TiSpark currently only supports Spark 2.1.x version.

 Suppose you already have a Spark binaries, and the current PATH is `SPARKPATH`, please copy the TiSpark jar package to the `${SPARKPATH}/jars` directory.